ArpitSinghal2804/Dojo/Docker/03-Docker-cmd-or-entrypoint/step2/text.md

-Remove CMD command from Dockerfile and add ENTRYPOINT command that will run the same `echo hi, from container!` command.

-Build image `entrypoint-echo` using `/root/Dockerfile`.
+Build image `entrypoint` using `/root/Dockerfile`.
-Check what is ENTRYPOINT of the newly created `entrypoint-echo` image.
+Check what is ENTRYPOINT of the newly created `entrypoint` image.

-Run the `entrypoint-echo` container:
-- Overwrite ENTRYPOINT with `date` via CLI
-- Set the CMD to `date` via CLI

 <br>
 <details><summary>Info</summary>